 This recipe for Turmeric Walnuts Fennel Soup is adapted from the Leek-Fennel-Apple + Walnut Soup with Turmeric from The First Mess.
 I saw it first on Pinterest and the colour of the soup as well as the combination of ingredients was intriguing, so when I got this delivery of fresh green fennel, I thought I should try it for myself.

-If you have been following my Blog, you will know by now that I cook with zero pesticide vegetables and greens from First Agro Farms, through their marketing arm, Sakura Fresh, and that I use dry fruits, berries or nuts, of one kind or the other in almost every dish, thus adding to the nutrient value of the food.
+If you have been following my Blog, you will know by now that I cook with zero pesticide vegetables and greens from First Agro Farms, and that I use dry fruits, berries or nuts, of one kind or the other in almost every dish, thus adding to the nutrient value of the food.
 Soups in particular get a creamy thickness when nuts are pureed along with the other ingredients.

 I had on hand all the ingredients that I needed for the soup.
 The Turmeric Walnuts Fennel Soup tasted even better when warmed up after a day in the fridge.
 I woke up with a heavy cold and without the energy to prepare any food.
 I toasted some home made bread and heated up the soup, made an effort and garnished it with walnuts and basil flowers, added a spoonful of raw honey.
 It tasted so delicious and was filling, gave me just the boost I needed!